-Do you know 90% of IAS and State PSC aspirants, dont even reach to Mains stage even in their second attempts.
+Do you know 90% of IAS and State PSC aspirants, dont even reach the Mains stage even in their second attempts.

 Learn, from a bureaucrat, the ninja secrets